Part of a series on Shia Islam |

 Shia Muslims' belief that Ali was the designated successor to Muhammad as Islam's spiritual and political leader later developed into the concept of Imamah, the idea that certain descendants of Muhammad, the Ahl al-Bayt (أَهْل البَيْت, 'People of the House'), are rightful rulers or Imams through the bloodline of Ali and his two sons Hasan and Husayn, whom Shia Muslims believe possess special spiritual and political authority over the Muslim community.
 Later events such as Husayn's martyrdom in the Battle of Karbala (680 CE) further influenced the development of Shia Islam, contributing to the formation of a distinct religious sect with its own rituals and shared collective memory.[1]

 Shia Islam is followed by 10–15% of all Muslims.
 Although there are many Shia subsects in the Muslim world, Twelver Shi'ism is by far the largest and most influential, comprising about 85% of all Shia Muslims.
 Others include the Isma'ili, Zaydi, Alevi and Alawi.
-Shia Muslims form a majority of the population in three countries across the Muslim world: Iran, Iraq, and Azerbaijan.
-Significant Shia communities are also found in Lebanon, Kuwait, Turkey, Yemen, Bahrain, Saudi Arabia, Afghanistan and the Indian subcontinent.
+Shia Muslims form a majority of the population in four countries across the Muslim world: Iran, Iraq, Azerbaijan, and Bahrain.
+Significant Shia communities are also found in Lebanon, Kuwait, Turkey, Yemen, Saudi Arabia, Afghanistan and the Indian subcontinent.
 Iran stands as the world's only country where Shia Islam forms the foundation of both its laws and governance system.[2]

 The word Shia (or Shīʿa) (/ˈʃiːə/) (Arabic: شيعيّ, romanized: shīʿī, pl. shīʿiyyūn) is derived from شيعة علي, shīʿat ʿAlī, 'followers of Ali'.[3][4][5]
 Shia Islam is also referred to in English as Shiism (or Shīʿism) (/ˈʃiːɪz(ə)m/), and Shia Muslims as Shiites (or Shīʿites) (/ˈʃiːaɪt/).[6]